 Do you need money for a specific goal like a down payment?
 Are you planning on getting married?
 Are you in a panic because your baby is on the way?
 Or perhaps all you need is a solid backup reserve for emergencies or to get rid of credit card debt.

 In any case, everyone has a reason for wanting to save money, and while it may seem like a good concept, not everyone can go the extra mile to truly move their savings forward.

 While it is one thing to put an extra buck away every so often, it is another to consider the idea that you could be saving $5,000 in less than a year.

 Is this even possible?
 How can someone put away $5,000 in 6 months?

 In this article, I will help you make this theory a reality.
-Continue reading to find out how you could save up to $5,000 in the next couple of months.
+Continue reading to find out how you could save up to $5,000 in 6 or even less months.

 Motivation is such a powerful tool.
 There are so many things that we could easily do right now in each of our lives, but we don’t, because we are not motivated to do so.

 The spare room that needs cleaning.
 That laundry basket that is almost filled to the brim.
 The extra pounds that you gained over the festive season.
 Depending on who you are, some of these may be aspects that play on your mind.

 The funny thing is that each of these ‘issues’ is that, for the most part, they’re all pretty easy to solve.
 There are individual formulas that you can follow to successfully eliminate them.